 - Container public access level should be set to Private for better security.

-Creating the Storage Container
+Creating a Storage Container

 - Go to the Azure Portal and log in.